CTFd/CTFd/README.md

 3. You can scale up to more dynos in the heroku control panel.
 If you are a verified user with a good payment history you can use the performance dynos and set limits for autoscaling.
 4. **Don't forget** to run `./herokuctl downgrade` do scale back down to free afterwards.
+5. For a laugh, try `./herokuctl ghettoscale` which will continuously poll heroku and scale you up from a free-tier dyno up to something like 25x standard dynos and back down again.

 # ![](https://github.com/CTFd/CTFd/blob/master/CTFd/themes/core/static/img/logo.png?raw=true)